Douped/the-devBlog/README.md

 # The-devBlog

 ## Description
 Blog website made using the model view controller principle.
 Currently will render pre-seeded posts to the homepage and allows for login/logout functionality.
-Adding
+Functionality for adding posts is currently not working.

 ## Installation
 run npm install on the root folder